lpn-plant/lpntpm-docs/docs/rpi_connection.md

 * Run [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
-* Set the parameters as below. <br />*Important is choose the serial option, the right COM port and speed.*
+* Set the parameters as below. <br />*Important is to choose the serial option, the right COM port and speed.*

 ![puTTY](images/putty1.png)